phaktor/Matrix_Riot_Deployer/README.md

 aws_secret_access_key = "type your IAM secret access key to here"
 ```

-Within terminal, launch or initialize the terraform application by typing:
+Within terminal, navigate to the folder with the code and launch or initialize the terraform application by typing:
 ```
 terraform init
 ```